About interlibrary borrowing

 - Materials requested from international libraries should arrive within several weeks.

 - Periodical articles and book chapters typically arrive within a week.

-- Document Delivery Services notifies users when materials arrive via e-mail, phone, and text message depending on preferences stored in their ILLiad account.
+- Document Delivery Services notifies users when materials arrive via e-mail, phone, and text message depending on preferences stored in their library and/or ILLiad account.